Marcin59/DV_Dashboard/README.md

 - data/: This directory contains the CSV files used in the dashboard.
 - server.R: The server logic of the Shiny application.
 - ui.R: The user interface definition of the Shiny application.
+- styles.css: Custom CSS styles for the dashboard.
 - README.md: This file, providing an overview of the project.

 ## [Data](https://mavenanalytics.io/data-playground)